ssotomayor/fsocial/README.md

 NodeJS, AngularJS, Socket.io

 The application does not uses a database, it communicates with jsonblob.com through it's [API](https://jsonblob.com/api).
+It also makes use a lot of [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) in order to avoid make a lot of requests to the "server" (assuming there is one).

 # Running it